dotnet/docs/docs/core/tools/dotnet-store.md

 ## Description

-`dotnet store` stores the specified assemblies in the [runtime package store](../deploying/runtime-package-store.md).
+`dotnet store` stores the specified assemblies in the [runtime store](../deploying/runtime-store.md).
 By default, assemblies are optimized for the target runtime and framework.
-For more information, see the [runtime package store](../deploying/runtime-package-store.md) topic.
+For more information, see the [runtime store](../deploying/runtime-store.md) topic.

 ## Required options